Ayms/bitcoin-transactions/README.md

 ## Fees

-Unlike bitcoin-cli this modules allows you to manage your fees too, do not go below 1000 satoshis for the network fees or your transaction will not be accepted by the network
+Unlike bitcoin-cli this modules allows you to manage your fees too, do not go below 1000 satoshis for the network fees or your transaction might not be accepted by the network

-There are development fees of 0.78% that are added to each transaction that you broadcast and paid to the address GSBbeuKPu4d6HKJhtPgk7XayMcaXyQy8TS (or the equivalent one for each network), of course the fees apply only when your broadcasted transaction to the network is included in a block, no fees apply to create/test your transactions
+There are development fees of 0.78% (with a minimum of 0.00008500) that are added to each transaction that you broadcast and paid to the address GSBbeuKPu4d6HKJhtPgk7XayMcaXyQy8TS (or the equivalent one for each network), of course the fees apply only when your broadcasted transaction to the network is included in a block, no fees apply to create/test your transactions

 Most likely people will not like the dev fees (see https://github.com/BTCGPU/BTCGPU/issues/226#issuecomment-346798767) but since you can adjust the high network fees that you can't decide with bitcoin-cli for example you can compensate, then <b>please realize that you will pay at the end less fees since you can decide with this module not to follow the (exaggerated) advised/default fees</b>, however if you set too low network fees your transactions might be delayed or just not taken into account by the network